Skip to content

 Run it with sensible defaults

 Using balance being repaid of 250,000, penalty rate of 2%, the calculation works out to 5,000.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Balance Being Repaid and Penalty Rate — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works

 Balance × penalty rate.
 Standard mortgage early-repayment charge structure.
-Some mortgages use different formulas (e.g., interest-based); verify against your mortgage offer.
-The working is transparent — you can verify every step yourself in the formula section below.
-No black box, no opaque "proprietary model".
+Some mortgages use different formulas (e.g., interest-based); readers may wish to cross-check against the specific terms in their mortgage offer.

 What the headline rate hides